SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 Alternatives of IntelliJ IDEA are **Eclipse** [https://eclipse.org/downloads/packages](https://eclipse.org/downloads/packages), **NetBeans** [https://netbeans.apache.org/download](https://netbeans.apache.org/download), and **JDeveloper** [https://www.oracle.com/tools/downloads/jdeveloper-12c-downloads.html](https://www.oracle.com/tools/downloads/jdeveloper-12c-downloads.html) and many others.
 In the current book, we are going to use IntelliJ IDEA.

-If you don't have an opportunity to install an IDE, you can use some online Java IDE like **Repl.it** [https://repl.it/languages/java](https://repl.it/languages/java).
+If you don't have an opportunity to install an IDE, you can use some online Java IDE like **Repl.it**: [https://repl.it/languages/java](https://repl.it/languages/java).

 ### Low- and High-Level Languages, Runtime Environments
 A program is, in essence, a **set of instructions** that ask the computer to carry out specific problems.
 They are entered by the programmer and **executed unconditionally by the machine**.